Sami Vatanen - defenceman, no.45

 Derek Stepan - centre, no.21

 Stepan is having an impressive season.
-Stepping up without of the picture, Stepan has set a pace for 76 points.
+Stepping up with Brad Richards out of the picture, Stepan has set a pace for 76 points.
 Even more impressive is that he missed the first 12 games with a broken fibula.
 He's emerged as a legitimate no.1 centre.
 Stepan has 13 points (2G, 11A) in 12 games.
 He hasn't participated in the All-Star Game.

 Kyle Turris - centre, no.7